dcos/dcos-docs/1.10/installing/custom/system-requirements/index.md

     ```bash
     sudo systemctl stop firewalld && sudo systemctl disable firewalld
     ```
-*   DC/OS is installed to `/opt/mesosphere`. `/opt/mesosphere` cannot be on a partition that is on an LVM logical volume or shared storage.
+*   DC/OS is installed to `/opt/mesosphere`.
+    - `/opt/mesosphere` cannot be on a partition that is on an LVM logical volume or shared storage.
+    - `/opt/mesosphere` must be on the same mountpoint as `/`.
+This is required because DC/OS installs systemd unit files under `/opt/mesosphere`.
+Systemd units all must be available to the initial RAM file system [initramfs](https://en.wikipedia.org/wiki/Initramfs).

 *   The Mesos master and agent persistent information of the cluster is stored in the `/var/lib/mesos` directory.

     **Important:** Do not remotely mount `/var/lib/mesos` or the Docker storage directory (by default `/var/lib/docker`).